 Click here to view my CV.

 I am an Assistant Professor of Environmental Studies at Middlebury College.
 I completed my PhD at UC Berkeley in Environmental Science, Policy & Management (ESPM) in late 2017.
 My research is interdisciplinary, leveraging training in human geography, cultural anthropology, and environmental science, with prior experience working in international conservation and development.
-In my work, I bring together scholarship from political ecology, science studies, and institutional theory to explore questions of power, knowledge, and social change, and how they intersect in contemporary environmental politics.
-I apply an ethnographic approach to the study of environmental policy, focusing on the everyday practices and lived experiences of the practitioners who dynamically constitute environmental governance.
+In my work, I bring together scholarship from political ecology, science studies, and institutional theory to explore questions of power, knowledge, environmental justice, and social change.